San Francisco Travel Guide

 Address: 1201 Mason Street (Cable Car Barn and Powerhouse) San Francisco

-Admission: $3 per ride, each way.
+Admission: $5 per ride, each way.
 Day passports for the cable cars, buses and streetcars are also available.
-Entrance to the museum is free The museum is open daily from 10am to 5pm (until 6pm from April to October)
+Entrance to the museum is free.
+Daily from 10am-5pm (until 6pm from April to October).

 Wine Country